Learn something new every day

 Sarsaparilla is often thought of in connection with flavorful carbonated beverages bearing some resemblance to root beer.
-Actually, use of sarsaparilla root, derived from a vine-bound plant that grows in South America and elsewhere, were once and may still be principally medicinal.
-The potential medical benefits of the plant continue to be explored, though there is not a huge amount of clinical studies to support claims of its efficacy or safety in all populations.
+Actually, use of sarsaparilla root, derived from a vine-bound plant that grows in South America and elsewhere, was once and may still be principally medicinal.
+The potential medical benefits of the plant continue to be explored, although there is not a large number of clinical studies to support claims of its efficacy or safety in all populations.

 When looking for sarsaparilla root, people may find it in a variety of locations.
 It could be sold in health food stores, natural foods grocery stores, retail locations devoted to supplements and herbal products, or online in many places.
 The root may come in tinctures, powders, or pills, and sometimes in other ways.
 It might be sold alone or mixed with other herbs/substances.
 Small amounts of it can be present in various supplements, and obviously, a few drinks have sarsaparilla too.

 One of the things which the root is said to be good for is in treating hormonal conditions in women and men that cause loss of libido.
 In other words the herb is thought to have aphrodisiac properties.
 Again, such claims must be taken with a grain of salt since they have not been fully tested.
 On the other hand, for most people, it’s perfectly safe to share a couple of bottles of a carbonated sarsaparilla drink with the hope that this will liven up sexual experiences.